EoinFitz03/SOCproject/index.md

 ![image](https://github.com/user-attachments/assets/4385068a-e967-49f5-85e8-f39287ffc40c)

 To move it to make it look more like a sad face I moved the rows down.
+So it made it a bit more realistic being a sad face.